 Who are farmworkers?

-An estimated 2.4 million farmworkers work on farms and ranches in the United States.
-The large majority of farmworkers are immigrants, and of those immigrants (49%) lack authorized immigration status under current U.S. laws.
-According to the most recent report of the Department of Labor’s National Agricultural Workers Survey (from 2015-16):
+An estimated 2.4 million farmworkers work on farms and ranches in the United States (2017 Census of Agriculture).
+The large majority of farmworkers are immigrants, and approximately 36% lack authorized work status under current U.S. laws.
+According to the most recent report of the Department of Labor’s National Agricultural Workers Survey (from 2017-18):

 “Stories from the Field” is a collaboration between Farmworker Justice and photojournalist David Bacon.
 Farmworkers, their families, and communities face serious challenges every day.
 Through this innovative collaboration, we aim to give voice to the 2 million farmworkers and their families who would otherwise not be heard.
 While each of these portraits tells a unique story about the reality farmworkers face, collectively the stories document the array of social problems that must addressed in order to ensure ethical and just working and living conditions on our nation’s farms.